Medically reviewed on September 28, 2017

 hepatitis B or other liver problems; or

 Some people taking this medicine develop a serious condition called lactic acidosis.
 This may be more likely in women, in people who are overweight or have liver disease, and in people who have taken HIV/AIDS medication for a long time.
 Talk with your doctor about your risk.

 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.
 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of this medicine on the baby.

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-Cobicistat, elvitegravir, emtricitabine, and tenofovir is not approved for use by a child younger than 12 years old or weighing less than 77 pounds.
+Cobicistat, elvitegravir, emtricitabine, and tenofovir is not approved for use by a child who weighs less than 55 pounds.

 How should I take this medicine?

 This medicine is usually taken once per day.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take with food.

 Use this medicine regularly to get the most benefit.
 Your disease may become resistant if you miss doses.
 Do not change your dose or medication schedule without your doctor's advice.
 Get your prescription refilled before you run out of medicine completely.
 Every person with HIV or AIDS should remain under the care of a doctor.